 After a few months off the air, Pam & Jerry were coaxed into reforming the show by Don Rutkauskas, this time at 540 AM WWCS Radio in Canonsburg, PA.
 With Don's help and a consistent backing of sponsors still with them to this day, the show began its WWCS broadcasts on Friday, February 7, 1997 and continued every Friday from 5-7 PM for four years to rave reviews of the "more music, less talk" format.

 On February 11, 2001, the WWCS ownership decided to lease its entire airtime schedule to Mickey Mouse and Radio Disney, once again leaving "Prime Time Polkas" and many other ethnic programs without a voice.
 But two weeks later, the show was back up on the frequency it first began, 620 AM (now WKHB) Radio in Pittsburgh on Saturdays from 2-4 PM.
-And as of December 21, 2002, the show has moved earlier in the day on KHB from 11 AM until 1 PM and as of November 15, 2014, from noon-1 PM.
+As of December 21, 2002, the show had moved to 11 AM until 1 PM and as of November 15, 2014, from noon-1 PM.

 Joined by good friend and polka musician/fan Don Rutkauskas, Pam & Jerry have produced a very successful "different" type of polka program featuring as much news, requests, dedications, and (most importantly) MUSIC as possible, regularly playing three, four, five, EVEN SIX TUNES in a row.
 That fact alone is virtually unheard of in usual polka radio.
 Professionally produced sweeps, IDs and jingles are added to keep the show fresh, exciting, and air-worthy.
 Pam, Jerry and Don are committed to bringing their listening audience the best of polkas and waltzes over the Pittsburgh radio airwaves and worldwide over the internet for many years to come.